February 22, 2021

 The Marine Stewardship Council recognizes three overarching principles that every fishery must meet to be considered sustainable: harvest levels that allow the fish population to continue; fishing operations that maintain the health and diversity of the ecosystem; accordance with all laws and regulations for ensuring sustainable fishing practices.

-British Columbia is inclusive and welcoming to immigrants and new residents and focussed on reconciliation with Indigenous peoples, and ThisFish Inc. has thrived in this business culture.
+British Columbia is inclusive and welcoming to immigrants and new residents and focused on reconciliation with Indigenous peoples, and ThisFish Inc. has thrived in this business culture.
 The seafood industry is one of the major sectors of the Indigenous economy in the province, with organizations including the First Nations Fisheries Council dedicated to the continued strength of the industry.
 Currently, three of ThisFish Inc.’scustomers are Indigenous-owned seafood businesses.

 ThisFish gained a broad international market early in its development – a success that reflects the diversity of their company culture.
 Of 10 direct employees, nine are originally from countries other than Canada.